My shopping cart

 How well do you know your penis?
 Here are some interesting and helpful facts about your penis that you may not be aware of.

 Studies have shown that shorter penises increase more in length than longer ones when erect.
-Research based on the measurements of 2,770 men found that shorter penises increased by 86% when erect, compared to 47% increase in size for men with longer penises.
+Research based on the measurements of 2,770 people found that shorter penises increased by 86% when erect, compared to 47% increase in size for people with longer penises.
 Research in the Journal of Sex Research found that the difference in length is less obvious between short and longer penises when they are erect.
 The flaccid penises varied in length by 3.1cm/1.2’ whereas the average erect penis differed only by 1.7cm/0.67’ (Jamison, P.L. and Gebhard, P.G.
 1988).

 Check your penis and testicles regularly for any lumps, bumps, changes in the skin or dishcarge.
 Many of these symptoms are benign but seek medical advice for appropriate treatment.